zypA13510/librespeed/doc.md

 If you want to make your own backend, see the section on the implementation details of `getIP.php`.

 ### No backend
-The speedtest can run, albeit with limited functionality, using only a web server as backend, with no PHP or other server-side scripting.
+The speed test can run, albeit with limited functionality, using only a web server as backend, with no PHP or other server-side scripting.

 You will be able to run the download and upload test, but no IP, ISP and distance detection, no telemetry and results sharing, and only a single point of test.